 Blurring The Subject

 Blurring a moving subject is often what comes to mind first when considering artistic blur.
 After adjusting the shutter speed, for this type of creative blur, you’ll hold the camera as still as possible during the entire exposure.
-This way, only the motion is blurred.
+This way, you are able to capture motion blur or only the motion is blurred.

 As a rule of thumb, if the shutter speed is longer than your lens, or if the shutter speed is longer than 1/60, you should use a tripod.
 For example, using a 50mm lens, I can shoot a 1/60 handheld.